qiboteam/qibo/examples/qclustering/README.md

 Implementation of QKmedians from the paper: [2301.10780](https://arxiv.org/abs/2301.10780).\
 \
-Before using install additional packages:
+Before using install additional package:
   - `h5py`
-  - `matplotlib`

 ## Algorithm's pseudocode